eppye-bots/wiki_for_rtd/configuration/route/route-scripting.rst

             tofile = botslib.opendata(str(ta_to.idta),'wb')

             # preprocessing: read infile, write tofile
-            # This file has headers and lines, but no field that can be used for BOTSID!
+            # This file has headers and lines, but no field that can be used for BOTSID.
             # Determine the line type from the data, and add HDR or LIN in first column
             # Text heading lines and blank lines are omitted
             for line in infile: